ArtemHord/wwwlab1/influencers/2_Will_Smith.md

 ---
-layout: post
+layout: page
-title: 9.Will Smith 🇺🇸
+title: "2_Will_Smith"
-image: /assets/images/Will_Smith.png
+permalink: /influencers/2_Will_Smith/
 ---

 # 9.Will Smith 🇺🇸